floshin/acrolib/terminology.md

   * **Motions and Links:** Elements can either be performed on their own in seperation or be part of a *Sequence*.
 Balance elements can be seemlessly connected or "sequenced" via *Motions*.
 Dynamic elements can be seemlessly connected or sequenced via *Links*.
   * **Partner Elements** are those elements that are performed with a partner (in pairs) or partners (in groups).
 They are what acrobatic routines are designed around, they are what is judged primarily, what gives the most points and what the sport is essentially made of (in comparison to individual elements, which are less important).
 Partner Elements are divided into the two categories of "Balance" and "Dynamic".
 Every element falls in one of these two categories, but can also be combined.
 For instance a balance position can become the starting or landing position for a dynamic element.
   * **Individual Elements** are those elements that are performed individually on the floor.
 They are less important than partner elements, give less value and in order to put more focus on the partner elements they have become optional in the senior level, while remaining mandatory in the age groups for reasons of skill development.
 Since this change in the rules many senior partnerships do not perform any individual elements anymore.
 Individual elements are divided into four categories: (1) Agility, (2) Static, (3) Flexibility and (4) Tumbling.
-    * **Agility:** Agilities are individual floor acro elements done from a standing or walking position and landing in a variety of positions, that are supposed to demomstrate agility.
+    * **Agility Elements:** Agilities are individual floor acro elements done from a standing or walking position and landing in a variety of positions, that are supposed to demomstrate agility.
 Some examples: A backhandspring from standing, landing in a lunge, a headspring with a 180° rotation into a plank, a salto from a standing position into side splits.
 Agilities differ from tumbling elements primarily through their setup of not running into it, not translating forward momentum into upward momentum (as done in tumbling).
-    * **Static:** Statics are individual balance elements like handstands, footstands or levers/supports performed on the floor.
+    * **Static Elements:** Statics are individual balance elements like handstands, footstands or levers/supports performed on the floor.
 They have to be statically fixated for 2 seconds.
-    * **Flexibility:** Flexibilities are individual elements performed on the floor that are supposed to demonstrate a specific, standardised degree of flexibility, either statically in form of splits and bridges, or dynamically in movements such as walkovers.
+    * **Flexibility Elements:** Flexibilities are individual elements performed on the floor that are supposed to demonstrate a specific, standardised degree of flexibility, either statically in form of splits and bridges, or dynamically in movements such as walkovers.
+    * **Tumbling Elements:** Tumbling are handsprings, somersaults and twists which, other than agilities, are performed with a run-up into them in succession by translating forward momentum into upward momentum.
+A typical example would be a Round-off → Backhandspring → Back Tuck.
 * **Dance**, ToDo
-* **Choreography**, ToDo / The choreography connects acrobatic elements with dance.  are often divided into smaller "passagess" or "sequences", often consisting of a specific choreo portion and an element or a sequence of elements.
+* **Choreography**, short Choreo, (ToDo) / The choreography connects acrobatic elements with dance.
+Choreos are often divided into smaller "passagess" or "sequences", often consisting of a specific choreo portion and an element or a sequence of elements.
 * **Artistry**, ToDo
 * **Execution**, ToDo
 * **Technique**, ToDo
 * **Sequence**, ToDo

-## Partner work
+## Partner work (ToDo)

 * **Partner(s)**
 * **Base**